jongminkimlab/Protocol/Fly_IF_Wholemount.md

 <br> Add 10~20uL mounting media.
 Put 18x18mm or 22x22mm No.1.5 coverslip.
 Seal with nail polish.

 10. Imaging.
 Try to get 10~20 testes per condition (depending on variability, purpose (publication, quantification, etc)).

+11. Imaged slides can be stored at 4C for a few days, and -20C for long term (months).